 China's been getting ready for this fight for the past eight years.
 I definitely agree.
 China's been getting ready for this fight for the past eight years.
 That's the truth.
 When the US said no more semiconductors to China, it was a super-important moment for China.
 This was when China decided, Okay, we're at economic war with the US; they've just fired the first salvo; now we get ready.
-Now, I don't think the US perceived it in that way, but in China it was very much perceived in that way.
-It was like, We've got to get self-sufficient in everything; we have to control every single industrial vertical, etc.

 The US didn't do this, to Luke's point.
 Once you told China no more semiconductors, the US should have said, Let's spend a lot of money building up our own rare earths in Nevada or in Idaho or in Canada.
-Wherever you can find rare earths, because there are some all over the North American continent and in Australia.
-So, the US at that point should have said, we're now at economic war.
-But the US didn't.
-China did.
-And so that's the situation we're in right now.

 Let's take a step back and also look at the leadership that you have in both countries.
 Xi Jinping is a guy who would have spent five years during the Cultural Revolution digging the earth with his bare hands in order to survive.
 He would have seen his friends, siblings, etc., literally starved to death.
 He's gone through a level of hardship that none of us on this call can even begin to understand or comprehend.
-I highlight this because I think that an entire generation of leaders in